Kozea/TeddyBar/pages/documentation.rst

 Configure your functions on call
 --------------------------------

-When calling the teddybar, you can add your own buttons and their functions:
+When calling teddybar, you can add your own buttons and their functions:

 .. code-block:: javascript